No one has ever

 wasn’t their either.

-A person could can see where Ira Morehart thought he was in the Battle of the
+Someone could see where Ira Morehart thought he was in the Battle of the

 Bulge after watching all of the movies and